 Features and Performance

-- Comes with table clamps that can really stabilize this stick
+- It comes with table clamps that can stabilize this stick

 - Qanba buttons are not the best for people who are looking to up their game